A topic from the subject of Analytical Chemistry in Chemistry.

 XRF analysis in archaeology provides valuable information about:

-• Provenance: Comparing the elemental composition of artifacts to known geological sources can determine their origin.
+• Provenance: Comparing the elemental composition of artifacts to known geological sources can help determine their origin and potentially trace trade routes.

-• Technology: Identifying the elements used in pottery production can reveal firing temperatures and glazing techniques.
+• Technology: Identifying the elements used in pottery production (e.g., types of clay, glazes) can reveal details about firing temperatures, techniques, and the technological capabilities of past societies.

-• Trade and Exchange: Analysis of imported pottery can shed light on trading patterns and cultural interactions.
+• Trade and Exchange: Analysis of imported pottery can shed light on trading patterns, cultural interactions, and the movement of goods across geographical regions.

 Share on: